-Applications Due: March 17, 2017
+Research to Improve Officer Decision-making Applications Due: March 23, 2017 Eligibility

-Eligibility

-In general, NIJ is authorized to make grants to, or enter into contracts or cooperative agreements with, States (including territories), units of local government, federally recognized Indian tribal governments that perform law enforcement functions (as determined by the Secretary of the Interior), nonprofit and for-profit organizations (including tribal nonprofit and for-profit organizations), institutions of higher education (including tribal institutions of higher education), and certain qualified individuals.
-For-profit organizations (as well as other recipients) must forgo any profit or management fee.
+In general, NIJ is authorized to make grants to, or enter into contracts or cooperative agreements with, states (including territories), units of local government, federally recognized Indian tribal governments that perform law enforcement functions (as determined by the Secretary of the Interior), nonprofit and for-profit organizations (including tribal nonprofit and for-profit organizations), institutions of higher education (including tribal institutions of higher education), and certain qualified individuals.
+For-profit organizations must agree to forgo any profit or management fee.
 Foreign governments, foreign organizations, and foreign colleges and universities are not eligible to apply.

 NIJ welcomes applications under which two or more entities would carry out the federal award; however, only one entity may be the applicant.
 Any others must be proposed as subrecipients ("subgrantees").
-The applicant must be the entity that would have primary responsibility for carrying out the award, including administering funding and managing the entire research project, including monitoring and appropriately managing any subawards ("subgrants").
+The applicant must be the entity that would have primary responsibility for carrying out the award, including administering funding and managing the entire project, including monitoring and appropriately managing any subawards ("subgrants").